Flynt-251/uni-note-drafts/cs260/6-NP-reductions.md

 Most of our discussion focusses on decision problems.

-## Served with a side of Ps

 We define a set of different classes of complexity to describe how hard it is to solve different problems.
+Here's an explanation of each below.

-### P, aka Tractable
+## P, aka Tractable

 All problems that are *solvable* in polynomial time, i.e. there exists some algorithm with time complexity $O(n^k)$ for some constant $k$.

 **To prove a problem is in P, create a polynomial time algorithm for it.**

-### NP, and how to create a verifier
+## NP, and how to create a verifier

 All decision problems that are *verifiable* in polynomial time.
 These problems are not necessarily solvable in polynomial time, but we are able to, given a possible answer, verify the correctness of such an answer in polynomial time.